 Each student works closely with a faculty supervisor and experienced Assistant District Attorneys on misdemeanor cases at all stages of the criminal process, from arraignment through trial.

-- appear on record in court
+- appear on record in NYC Criminal Court

-- conduct client and witness interviews
+- conduct victim and witness interviews

 - conduct investigations